omphalos/thermite/README.markdown

 I'm not complaining about V8 - I love it.
 But I think there's utility
-in having a live code reloading library in the browser.
+in having a library available that hot-swaps code cross-browser.

 Set Up
 ------